 What makes this a miracle is that it looks this impressively good and performs superbly on the Nintendo Switch even in handheld mode.
 Not once have I noticed a significant dip in frames, even during the Rampage quests where multiple monsters and characters can be on screen at the same time.

-This is particularly important when you factor in how well Monster Hunter games work as portable games on the Nintendo Switch.
+This is particularly important when you factor in how well Monster Hunter games work as portable games on the Nintendo Switch or Switch Lite.
 Their quest structure lends itself well for on-the-go gaming (wherever you may be…going) and Rise’s new gameplay additions and mechanics make that even more possible as battles feel shorter in length.